make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - whether we are using an existing generator or writing or own, there is a simple test for randomness
 - a generator in JS with Park Miller constants
+- what we are calling "Nlerp"
-- Lerp is a good approximation of Slerp and is easier to implement
+  (linear interpolation for rotations) is a good approximation of Slerp and is easier to implement